 Bat Creek Stone – photo by Scott Wolter

-The Bat Creek Stone was found in a mound beneath a skeleton in Loudon County, Tennessee in 1889 during a dig by the Smithsonian Bureau of Ethnology.
+The Bat Creek Stone was found in a mound with a skeleton in Loudon County, Tennessee in 1889 during a dig by the Smithsonian Bureau of Ethnology.
 Because it appears to have Phoenician or Paleo-Hebrew letters it has been dubbed a fraud.
 Arguing in favor of its validity is J. Huston McCulloch who describes the controversy at the site noted below and linked here.
+Scott Wolter also argues in its favor.
 It is also described at Wikipedia under the Bat Creek Inscription.

 No satisfying, controversy resolving translation has been made.
 The following may not put the matter to rest either but it is new and unique!
 All other attempted translations have failed to note this is an extraordinary number riddle.
 The numbers are found by recalling that letters originally had number equivalents and not separate symbols as we have today.
 Using the Hebrew gematria or number/letter system the values appear as noted below and the riddle of the numbers is solved.
 In turn this confirms that the correct letters are identified in the translation.

 The letters used to translate this inscription are from oocities.org and were in use in 800 BC by the Phoenicians.
 Note that the L and P are more in the modern Latin Alphabet style and a reversed E which is an H in Phoenician also appears.
-The straight line marks are the simplest way to indicate the number two and this style of indicating numbers has a very long history.
-Hebrew gematria used the letter ‘b’ and in fact our ‘2’ is derived from this very same letter form.
 So, there are intentionally two alphabets in use in this inscription.
 It is typical of highly educated people still to this day to insert some Latin phrase into their argument for emphasis and so we see it is also done here.
 The L and P are further confirmed and identified in this manner.
 (See note to reader below about using P as R.)

 Translation of Bat Creek Stone using 8th century BC Phoenician Script

-The stone is read top to bottom – left to right then right to left – bottom to top in reverse.
-Repeat all the letters and do not forget the dots!
+The stone is read – left to right.
 (The letter ‘u’ has sounds: u, v, o, w.)

 ……………or filling in a bit:

-The Latin Style letters and numbers provide: (two) ‘E’ LaP and PaL ‘E’ (to)
+The Latin Style letters (E,L,P) and numbers provide: ‘E’ LaP and PaL ‘E’

-the ‘Ae’ lap is the second pole at ‘Ae’
+the ‘Ae’ lap is at the pole source

-The first lap begins at the second pole.
+The first lap begins at the magnetic source and pole.

 Recall that in Hebrew gematria the sound for ‘a’ has a one value.
 There is no value and letter for ‘e’ so here the ‘E’ is given the value 1 or as spoken it is ‘a’ or ‘an’ meaning one.
-Recall that in ancient texts they often speak of An which is presumed to be a goddess.
-Combining these ideas then this phrase suggests a second pole is made of the One original pole and this is its ‘lap’ or latitude/longitude position.
+Combining these ideas then this phrase suggests that the One original pole is at this ‘lap’ or latitude/longitude position.
 We recognize two poles today: magnetic north and true north.
 This leads to the final idea and most important part of the riddle.

 By solving the number riddle (see below) this critical line can be added:

-(This is the location of southeast Hudson Bay on the arc and close to magnetic north which is moving northwards.)
+(This is the location of southeast Hudson Bay in the arc and close to old magnetic north which is moving northwards.)

 Relationship to Sator-Rotas